Christianity in Equatorial Guinea: History of Christianity in Equatorial Guinea

 After independence on October 12, 1962, there were brief hopes for complete religious freedom.
 However, there was severe persecution of Christians (associated with colonialist history) under the rule of Macías Nguema, president from 1968 to 1979, who wanted to be recognised as messiah.
-Nguema even ordered his own photo to be hung by the altar at every church, stating, "God created Equatorial Guinea, thanks to Papa Macías" and "There is no other God other than Macías Nguema".
+Nguema ordered his own photograph to be hung by the altar at every church, stating, "God created Equatorial Guinea, thanks to Papa Macías" and "There is no other God other than Macías Nguema".
 Additionally, in 1975, Macías Nguema ordered all churches to close, and the Roman Catholic Church was officially banned in 1978.
 As a result of these religious persecutions and limitations, tens of thousands of Christians fled the country to Gabon or Cameroon.

 After Nguema's overthrow, efforts were made to re-establish the Roman Catholic church in Equatorial Guinea.
 A papal visit in February 1982 was followed later that year by the establishment of the country as a Roman Catholic province with its own archdiocese of Malabo, and the dioceses of Bata and Ebebiyin.
 However, there are few national priests, and most pastoral work is carried out by Spanish priests, monks and nuns.
-Today, the majority of Equatorial Guineans (around eighty-seven percent of the national population) consider themselves to be Roman Catholic.
-Protestant Christians are the second religious majority, making up around five percent of the total population.
-These high Christianity percentages in Equatorial Guineans are likely due to the early colonial influence of Spain as well as its continued ties with Spanish traditions.
+The high numbers of Equatorial Guineans with a Christian background is likely due to the early colonial influence of Spain as well as its continued ties with Spanish traditions.

+Freedom of Religion

+In 2022, Equatorial Guinea scored 1 out of 4 in religious freedom.